Manual Deployment¶

 psql -U admin -d bigbrotr -c "

-GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO bigbrotr_writer;
+GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO writer;

-GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public TO bigbrotr_writer;
+GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public TO writer;

-GRANT SELECT ON ALL TABLES IN SCHEMA public TO bigbrotr_reader;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO reader;

 "